yoavniran/mocha-stirrer/readme.md

 <a name="stirnpourSection"/>
 #### stir'n pour™

 When calling _pour()_ and passing _stirData_ you're essentially shortcutting calling stir and then pour separately.
 The major distinction being is that when calling _stir_ on its own the data will be stirred into the cup internally by using the Mocha before hook, meaning it wont actually be stirred in at the time of calling stir but rather before the first test (pour) of the context.
 Remember, the before hook happens only once within a Mocha context(describe).
 If you wish to use _pour_ multiple times in the same context but with different pars or setup/teardown use **stir'n pour™**.
+If pars are passed as part of the stirData and if a transform function was supplied during the grind then it will be called on the cup's pars object after merging the new pars data.

 <a name="cupStartSection"/>